takam5f2/ros2_subscription_examples/README.md

 ### `intra_process_talker_listener`

 There is a sample code in `intra_process_talker_listener` in which a topic message is obtained by `take_data()` method and then processed by a callback function through `execute()` method.
-Publisher and Subscription program are run by a launch file because intra-process communication is performed between Composable Nodes in Autoware.
+Publisher and Subscription program run by a launch file because intra-process communication is performed between Composable Nodes in Autoware.

 #### run by launcher